Our 10 favourite snow sports and adventures during a Scandinavian winter holiday

 When talking with people from warmer countries, such as Australia, we often hear comments like 'I don't think I could handle the cold' during a winter visit to the Nordics.
 People also often seem to wonder what on earth anyone can do in sub-zero temperatures, surely not much.
 Good news is that we are here to bust those myths!

-The thing that people from warmer countries rarely realise is that Nordic people have extremely well insulated houses, and they like to keep the indoor temperature at a constant, warm (often hot) level at all times - therefore the cold never follows you in from the outside (for some, such as many of our beloved Aussies, this is highly unusual!).
+The thing that people from warmer countries rarely realise is that Nordic people have extremely well insulated houses, and they like to keep the indoor temperature at a constant, warm (often hot) level at all times - therefore the cold never follows you in from the outside (for some, such as many of our beloved Aussies, this may seem highly unusual!).
+And we also make sure that when outside, you are dressed in a sufficient number of layers!
 We guarantee that you will feel nice and toasty for most of your trip!

 As to how to spend your days in cold weather, our Scandinavian winter tour itineraries include countless activities - it is up to you to decide what tickles your fancy.
 Every option will include making sure you are dressed to feel comfortable (granted in some instances much like the Michelin Man) and ready for the adventure.
 Or you may prefer relaxing indoors with a friend / a book / hot or cold beverages / exotic local food.
 Whatever you decide, we are happy to help!
 Below are some of the most common activities included in our itineraries - you can pick an existing package (see the sample list of tours at the end of the article) or pick and choose as you wish.